 General George Grivas, former EOKA leader in Cyprus, formally announces his decision to enter Greek politics at Athens, Greece, Nov.
 6.

-General George Grivas, former EOKA leader in Cyprus, formally announces his decision to enter Greek politics at Athens, Greece, Nov.
+Background: General George Grivas, former EOKA leader in Cyprus, formally announces his decision to enter Greek politics at Athens, Greece, Nov.
 6. Four political parties - the Liberal Party, the National Union of Progressive Centre, the Popular-Social Party and the Labour-Agrarian Party - will be placed under his care.

 Pending the new elections, Grivas will have a Parliamentary representation of 34 deputies.
 He promises to " contribute to the removal of the great dangers, interior and other, which threaten the Greek nation and the Greek people."